I’ve stayed in countless hotels in China over the years.

 You’ve got my pick

-Alright, now that you’ve got my pick of the best China hotel apps, it’s time to book!
+Alright, now that you’ve got my pick of the best China hotel apps in 2025, it’s time to book!

 Have an amazing stay in China.
 And don’t forget your VPN.